-A non-refundable loan application fee of two hundred dollars ($200) will be charged to all loan applicants.
+A non-refundable loan application fee of four hundred fifty dollars ($450) will be charged to all loan applicants.
 If the loan is approved, the fee will be applied to the loan processing fee.

 The standard loan documents must include, at minimum, the following: